 Sarah has also had success in the cabaret world writing, producing and starring in several theatrical, forward-thinking shows.
 Namely, the acclaimed Ziggy Stardust show, a reinterpretation of the classic David Bowie album which was nominated for a MAC Award in 2005.
 Long before Bowie tributes were a trend, Sarah continued to perform the popular show for 6 years.
 She was then a recipient of a MAC Award in 2008 for her work in several iconic piano bars such as Rose's Turn and Don't Tell Mama where she could be found singing showtunes, pop and the great American songbook for much of her early years.
-It was in these clubs that she really earned her chops and honed her performance skills and it was through that experience that she received the opportunity to perform at the Montparnasse Piano Bar in Mykonos, Greece for three seasons.
+It was in these clubs that she truly earned her chops and honed her performance skills and it was through those experiences that she received the opportunity to perform at the Montparnasse Piano Bar in Mykonos, Greece for three seasons.

 Sarah is currently working with a jazz quartet called Junker Jazz putting a sassy, modern spin on old timey Americana music and now that the city is finally opening up after the year of COVID, she will be returning to the stage where she truly thrives.
 You can catch her performing with Junker Jazz this fall in addition to her reinstated monthly Happy Hour Piano Bar gig at Freddy's on the 2nd Sunday of each month.
 She is also back performing with members of The Sometime Boys and Wounded Buffalo Theory (their sister band) under the title Mucho Music, reviving and reimagining original songs from past projects with some brand new tunes on the way.
 Visit the Calendar page for full performance details.
 To keep informed on release dates, local and international gigs and all things Sarah, follow her on social media and subscribe to her mailing list below.